vt-middleware/ldaptive/docs/guide/connections/pooling.md

 # Pooling

 Pooling ldap connections provides a way to mitigate the overhead of creating LDAP connections.
-A connection pool configuration is controlled by a PoolConfig which has the following properties:
+A connection pool is controlled by the following properties:

 Name | Default Value | Description
 minPoolSize | 3 | size the pool should be initialized to and pruned to